--- RULES ARE AS OF June 28th, 2020 ---

 The ejected player, coach or manager must leave the stadium following the ejection and should be nowhere on its grounds (both inside and outside).

-13) Team Player Rights and Eligibility - A team shall hold the rights to any player for two years after the latest of:
+13) Team Player Rights and Eligibility - A team shall hold the rights to any player for this season after the latest of:

 Last game played for the team